Other articles might like:

 I have taken a slow and steady wins the race approach to my business.
 And that strategy is proving quite useful.
 The brand is evolving at a manageable pace, which is important to me and the success of the brand.

 I also sell wick trimmers and snuffers for candle care, but I don’t produce those accessories myself.
-Perhaps I will experiment with diffusers down the line, but I don’t have any plans in the immediate future.
+Perhaps I will experiment with diffusers down the line, but I don’t have any plans for the immediate future.

 One thing I was conscious of when picking my business name was not to pigeonhole myself into one category.
 That’s why the business name isn’t “St. Brown & Co.
 Candles.”
 St. Brown & Co. could be anything.
 Yet to be seen, but full of possibilities.